adconomy/iwin/README.md

 # iwin
 Public repo for dynamic output.

   - `adconomy-min.js` - Minified configuration file for ads setup.
 Will change depending on whether timings or ad networks are updated.
+Ideally loaded with [`<script defer />`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-defer) for best performance and to allow for the game iframe to complete loading before the ads begin.
   - `adconomy-min.js.map` - Source map for the above file to help with debugging.
   - `ads.txt` - For use by ad networks, to be served via the root domain.
+  - `example.html` - Full example page with responsive styles, prebid, ad refreshing.
   - `prebid.js` - Custom built `prebid.js` lib with only the adapters required for current ad networks.